diemenator/auth0-gateway-on-home-nas/README.md

 ### Background

-Previously worked with HAProxy (TCP routing over Kubernetes) and NGINX+SPNEGO setups in corporate environments to enable SSO for internal tools.
+Built some HAProxy and NGINX+SPNEGO setups in corporate environments to enable SSO for internal tools, both web and automations.
 Always wanted a clean OAuth2 flow for personal projects at home.

 ### How It Was Done